pezbetta/tennis-local/README.md

 </p>

 ## Usage
-1. `make up`
+1. `make up` to start the docker containers.
-2. visit `http://localhost:8666/v1/ping` for uvicorn server, or `http://localhost` for nginx server
-3. Backend, JSON based web API based on OpenAPI: `http://localhost/v1/`
-4. Automatic interactive documentation with Swagger UI (from the OpenAPI backend): `http://localhost/docs`
+2. Automatic interactive documentation with Swagger UI (from the OpenAPI backend): `http://127.0.0.1:8666/docs`
+3. The first time you will need to apply migration so the endpoints can work.
+You can do so with `make alembic-migrate`

 ## Backend local development, additional details